higorspinto/Categorizer/README.md

 For instance, we can create a Website that stores news from several news websites.
 Each news has one or more categories.
 These different websites categorized the news in their ways.
-Using this module we can produce just one set of categories to represent all the news in the several websites.
+Using this module we can produce just one set of categories to represent all the news from several websites.

 ## Installing